-Mixing tahini (sesame paste) and honey has long been a Greek favorite.
+Mixing tahini (sesame paste) and honey have long been a Greek favorite.
 This no-cook recipe is simple and easy to make, and packed in small jars, makes a wonderful gift from your kitchen.
 With fewer calories than peanut butter, it's healthy and delicious.
-Spread on bread like jam or preserves, or use in sandwiches (delicious with bananas), and enjoy!Continue to 5 of 6 below.
+Spread on bread like jam or preserves, or use in sandwiches (delicious with bananas), and enjoy.Continue to 5 of 6 below.

 05 of 06

 If you make any kind of cookie from scratch, Kourabiethes will be a snap.
-This is a great recipe for kids, and since my 9-year old granddaughter is my chief assistant, I put her to work.
+This is a great recipe for kids.
 The dough is fairly dry so it won't stick to the hands, and it's easy to roll it into balls that are slightly flattened before baking.
-When the cookies are done and cooled, I put the powdered sugar in a strainer and she shakes it to give the cookies a thick coating.
+When the cookies are done and cooled put the powdered sugar in a strainer and shake it to give the cookies a thick coating.
 These make beautiful gifts.

 06 of 06